connected-ftarlan/tf-specialization/README.md

 - scipy

 The exact versions of each of these libraries is included in the `requirements.txt` file.
-To install the dependencies, create and activate a virtual environment, then run `pip install -r requirements.txt`.
+To install the dependencies, create and activate a virtual environment; then run `pip install -r requirements.txt`.